pfrankov/obsidian-local-gpt/README.md

 2. Go to Hotkeys
 3. Filter "Local" and you should see "Local GPT: Show context menu"
 4. Click on `+` icon and press hotkey (e.g. `⌘ + M`)

+## Roadmap
+- [ ] Ability to select models from the list instead of typing their names
+- [ ] Ability to share and apply presets (system prompt + prompt + model)
+- [ ] Additional AI providers (OpenAI, etc...)
+- [ ] Changing order of the prompts
+- [ ] Accounting your local documents in results as described here https://ollama.ai/blog/llms-in-obsidian

 ## My other Obsidian plugins
 - [Colored Tags](https://github.com/pfrankov/obsidian-colored-tags) that colorizes tags in distinguishable colors.